lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 # Inputs
 1. A paper identifying success factors for this type of project
 2. A library of relevant guidance / regulations
+# Methods
+1. Automated Keyword extraction
+2. Automated Topic Modelling
+3. Knowledge graph creation.
 # Abstract
-Managers often use plans, documentation lists, feature lists and strategies to manage projects.
+Projects are often controlled with plans, documentation lists, feature lists and strategies.
 We demonstrate how to create these artefacts from document libraries and a list of project success-characteristics.
 These sources are specific to the sector and organisation in question.
 In this way, we generate slim project-management artefacts that are both consistent and applicable to the project context.
 This is done by using natural language processing to generate a knowledge graph which generates the four artefacts.
 This worked-example looks at the project characteristics for a UK nuclear decommissioning project.
 # Keywords
 project management, project controls, project set-up, project strategy, project innovation, project characterisation, project data models, topic models, natural language processing, graph database, knowledge graphs.
 # OUTPUT 1: Project plan and work-breakdown